IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ### Tab

-This override will determined the type of tab that will be generated.
+This override will determine the type of tab that will be generated.
 It can be an icon or an icon with text.

 ### Text

 This override is only shown for Icon + Text tabs.
 It specifies what text is shown within the tab.
 It may contain plain text, binding text, or a combination of the two, examples:

-* Settings
+- Settings
-* {settingsLabel}
+- {settingsLabel}
-* Important {labelText}
+- Important {labelText}

 ## Additional Resources